Homemade scented baking soda ornaments

 Instructions

 • Make the mixture: Mix baking soda and cornstarch in a small saucepan.
 Add water and whisk until soda and starch are dissolved and the mixture is smooth.
-Add 5-10 drops of each oil.
-(The scent will be strong, but it all works out in the end.)
+Add 5-10 drops of essential oil.

-• Cook over medium heat, stirring constantly, for about 3-5 minutes or until thickened.
-As you stir, scrape the bottom and sides of the bowl.
-The mixture will first get bubbly before it gets thicker and you need to scrape the pot to get all of that combined.
+• Cook over medium heat, stirring constantly, for about 5 minutes or until thickened.
+As you stir, scrape the bottom and sides of the bowl as well.
+The mixture will first get bubbly before it gets thicker.

 • Once the mixture is thick like toothpaste, remove it from the stove.
-Transfer dough to a cool plate and allow it to cool to room temperature (about 30 minutes).
+Transfer dough to a cool plate or glass bowl and allow it to cool to room temperature (about 30 minutes).
+Cover it with a damp cloth to prevent it from drying out, if you're leaving it for longer.

 • Place dough on your work surface.
-Dust with cornstarch and knead the dough into a smooth ball.
-If it’s sticky or too wet add cornstarch, tablespoon by tablespoon and keep kneading until it’s less sticky.
+Dust it with cornstarch and knead the dough into a smooth ball.
+If it’s sticky or too wet add more cornstarch, tablespoon by tablespoon and keep kneading until it’s less sticky.
 It should be pliable, but not sticky wet nor dry and crumbly.
+(It will break if it's too dry.)

-• Add more cornstarch to your work surface and roll out the dough to no less than 1/4 inch (6mm) thin.
+• Add more cornstarch to your work surface and roll out the dough to 1/4 inch (6mm) thick.
 Use a normal rolling pin for rolling.
-Only use an engraved rolling pin for a final decorative roll-out.
+Only use a patterned rolling pin for a final decorative roll-out, if using.

 • Cut out desired shapes and transfer them to a baking sheet lined with parchment paper.
 Cut out holes (for hanging the ornaments) with a straw.
 Let ornaments air-dry overnight.
 Flip them over the next day and let them dry until they’re completely set, ideally another day.
 The longer you wait the better.